Benjmhart/vim-instantinstance/README.md

 - language pragma and type signature snippets
 - autocomplete matching on a common dictionary
 - speed up input - seems to be a delay in the function?
+- recognize when to use brackets or omit type sigs
+- multiparam typeclasses